 Some readers did not like the information and assumed that it reflected a political agenda to hold down salaries, included fringe benefits, included too many highly paid employees, etc.

-Here is a sampling of comments (all of the comments are posted):
+Here is a sampling of comments:

 I’ll bet if you just took the nurses salaries – which comprise the largest part of the hospital workforce – out of the mix, you’d come up with a considerably lower average.

 Well someone is sure feeding us some BS.
 Even when I worked in the gov, only the GS 12 and above made that kind of money….But one has to do what one has to do to convince people that we need to do away with the current system.

 Where I work nobody makes that kind of money.
 This figure is being used to try and support Bush’s 2.1% instead of the 3.1% raise….
 I’m not sure where your figures are coming from….

 An “average” is just a statistic, and there is more than one way to come up with an average.